AnnikenJE/exam-webdevelopment-2024/README.md

 cd trump-verse
 ```

-Start the backend first — the frontend expects it on `http://localhost:5290`:
+Start the backend first, the frontend expects it on `http://localhost:5290`:

 ```bash
 cd TrumpVerseAPI